-The eerie orange sky that enveloped the Bay Area during the 2020 wildfires was a surreal and anxiety-inducing sight that made it clear there’s no escape from the climate crisis.
-Seeing lush forests transformed into blackened landscapes, homes engulfed by flooding, and suffering through smoke-filled skies and sweltering heatwaves all contribute to anxiety about our changing planet.
+The wildfire smoke from Canada that choked New York and many parts of the Northeast and Midwest this summer made it clear there’s no escape from the climate crisis.
+Seeing the historic town of Lahaina reduced to ashes and at least 115 people killed, homes in Vermont engulfed by floods in July, and heatwaves becoming normal in places that never needed air conditioning all contribute to anxiety about our changing planet.
 The cumulative effect of these increasing climate disasters can be overwhelming.

 Eco-anxiety is spreading worldwide, and scientists say it is a perfectly rational response to what people are experiencing.
 More than two-thirds of Americans are somewhat or extremely anxious about climate change, according to the American Psychiatric Association.